 “That it’s all lies and spin.” – Karl O’Doherty.

 “That we’re all about spin.” – Matt Baldwin.

 “That PR= Gimmick, spin doctoring and lies.” – Josephine Appiah-Nyamekye Sanny.

 7. PR Means Free Advertising

 It doesn’t.
 Update: 2 years on and I’m still writing about this, sheesh.

 8. It’s Just Sending Out Press Releases

 Nope!
-For one, press releases is covered by Media Relations – one branch of Public Relations.
+For one, sending our press releases is media relations, just one branch of PR.
 And even then, our jobs require so much more than just hitting send on a ‘CC all’ email.
-Add extensive researching, campaign mapping, trend pickups, relationship building and content writing to the equation and you have about an eighth of what goes into a Media Relations campaign.
+Add extensive researching, campaign mapping, trend pickups, relationship building and content writing to the equation and you have about an eighth of what goes into a media relations campaign.

 “Thinking that PR is just as simple as emailing a publication or taking a journo out and that there’s no strategy behind it.” – Louisa Clack.